 Q: What’s the difference between duplicated and unduplicated headcount?

-A: At any period, a Metro student may be taking one or several credit or noncredit courses or combination of courses.
+A: At any period, a MCC student may be taking one or several credit or noncredit courses or combination of courses.
 Unduplicated counts each student only once during the term.
 Duplicated counts each student for every course taken.
 Headcount and Seatcount are also terms associated with duplicated headcount.

 Q: How large should my sample size be?

 A: The larger your sample, the more sure you can be that their answers truly reflect the population.
 Two terms you need to understand: Confidence Interval and Confidence Level.
 The confidence level tells you how sure you can be.
 It is expressed as a percentage and represents how often the true percentage of the population who would pick an answer lies within the confidence interval.
 The 95% confidence level means you can be 95% certain; the 99% confidence level means you can be 99% certain.
 Most researchers use the 95% confidence level.